 In the upper-right side of the Work Order you'll find the Load template button, Document Template (name), PO#, Start and End times.

-- PO#: This is the Purchase Order number given to you by a commercial customer.
+PO#: This is the Purchase Order number given to you by a commercial customer.
 It is used by companies that have many layers of bureaucracy to help keep track of and approve your Work Order and Invoice as it goes through the corporate levels.
 It moves the approval of payment more quickly through their systems.
-It's a good idea to keep the PO# in the Location Sticky Notes.
+It's a good idea to keep the PO# in the Location Sticky Notes as a reference.

-- Start and End time: When you complete the Work Order in the mobile app, the Start and End times will change to reflect the actual times.
+Start and End time: When you complete the Work Order in the mobile app, the Start and End times will change to reflect the actual times.
+If you are completing the Work Order in the browser, enter the Start and End times.

 In the middle of the Work Order you'll see the row of tabs that pertain to the Work Order, including: Billing, Schedule, Commissions, Notes and PDF Forms.